 Incognegro drew me back to comics after several years when nothing interested me.
 The story is intense beyond words.
 It’s a mystery, a crime and detective story, and a reminder of the deep horror of how African-Americans have been treated throughout U.S. history.
 It’s set in the 1930s.
 Zane Pinchback is an African-American reporter who has skin light enough to “pass” for white, working in New York.
 He travels to Mississippi when his brother is accused of murdering a white woman.
 Johnson was inspired by the real life stories of Walter White, executive secretary of the NAACP, who made similar trips to investigate lynchings.

 Three interconnected stories about being who you are, and how painfully hard that can be – especially when stereotypes chase you everywhere you go.
 This is the comic to read if you don’t believe comics can be serious literature, because that’s only one of the many stereotypes it blows away.
 Already very well known, but such an amazing book that I couldn’t refrain from recommending it here.

-And that’s the list of our favorite graphic novels and comics about race and social justice!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+That concludes today’s roundup of comics about politics, race, and activism that I love and recommend!
+If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.